Israel names Palestinians to be freed before peace talks

 "Those who do these things are determined to undermine the peace negotiations, are determined to force people like us to leave the negotiating table," Palestinian chief negotiator Saeb Erekat told Reuters.

-Eduardo del Buey, spokesman for U.N.
-Secretary-General Ban Ki-moon, said that "settlements in the occupied territories are illegal, they have been and continue to be illegal."

-Mark Regev, a spokesman for Netanyahu, said the new construction would take place in areas that Israel intends to keep in any peace agreement.
+Mark Regev, a spokesman for Prime Minister Benjamin Netanyahu, said the new construction would take place in areas Israel intends to keep in any peace agreement.
 "This in no way changes the final map of peace.
 It changes nothing," he said.

 Some 500,000 Israeli settlers live in the West Bank and East Jerusalem amid 2.5 million Palestinians.
 Israel withdrew in 2005 from the Gaza Strip, which is now governed by Hamas Islamists opposed to permanent co-existence with the Jewish state.